rpatterson/prunerr/doc/reference/transmissionrpc.rst

 Session object
 --------------

-Session is a class holding the session data for a Transmission daemon.
+Session is a class holding the session data for a Transmission session.

 Access the session field can be done through attributes.
 The attributes available are the same as the session arguments in the